 - Worked on a regulation and a statute with NMPTD and other Treasurers to be permitted to collect partial payments on delinquent accounts that have already been sent to the state.

 - The STO has provided two office stations for the NMPTD to assist with the collection of delinquent property taxes.
-NMPTD’s last auction was held March 31, 2015, and netted $60,800 in delinquent taxes for County agencies.
-We have been notified that the next auction will take place in July/August 2016.
-By mid-2016, we will have a total of five auctions in the last three years reaching over $400,000.
+NMPTD’s auction are held annually within the county.
+We have had 734 accounts that have been on the auction list with a total of $882,975 collected from 345 accounts auctioned from 2013 to current.

 - Attended and worked with the New Mexico Association of Counties, the Treasurer’s Affiliate and the National Association of Counties (NACo).